-The world’s first manned expedition to the deepest point in each of the five oceans,
+The world’s first successful manned expedition to the deepest point in each of the five oceans,

 and the ultimate validatation of a unique deep-sea, manned research submersible.